perebaj/jjhandbook/dsa/README.md

 Nesse caso, seria quanto o valor de N for 0 ou 1, que são os casos base.
 E para N < 0.

+### Store(Memoization != memorization) also known as Top-Down

+A technique to speed up the algorithm by storing the results that were already calculated and using them on future calculations.

+The term "memoization" comes from the **Latin** word "memorandum" which means "to remember", and it's confused with "memorization" which means "to memorize".

+But both are very similar.

+### Bottom-up

+Similar to the top-down approach, but instead of using recursion, we use a loop to solve the problem.
+The tricky is to find the mathematical relationship between the subproblems, but the performance and the memory usage are better.

 ## Linked Lists